JameXD18/youtube-publish-drafts/README.md

 It should work as of 26.12.2020.

-## This fork:
+## This fork (working as of 20251123):
-1. this will click on the close button that youtube added
+1. this will click on the close button that youtube has but sometimes breaks the code
 2. the script will continue after that
 3. default changed to unlisted